-The system of internal financial control is designed to provide reasonable, but not absolute, assurance against material misstatement or loss.
+The system of internal financial control is designed to provide reasonably, but not absolute, assurance against material misstatement or loss.
 The key procedures include:

-- reporting to the Board on changes in legislation and practices within the sector and accounting and legal developments pertinent to the Company;
+· reporting to the Board on changes in legislation and practices within the sector and accounting and legal developments pertaining to the Company;

-- appointing experienced and suitably qualified staff to take responsibility for key business functions to ensure maintenance of high standards of performance; and
+· appointing experienced and suitably qualified staff to take responsibility for key business functions to ensure the maintenance of high standards of performance; and

 The Company’s auditors are encouraged to raise comments on internal control in their management letter following their audit, and the points raised and actions arising are monitored through to completion by the Audit Committee.

 Principle 5: Maintain the Board as a well-functioning, balanced team led by the Chairman

 The Board consists of two Executive Directors, Tom Pickford (CEO) and Kevin Fitzpatrick (CFO), and two Non-Executive Directors, Harry Wilson (Chairman), and Graham Shircore (NED).
 Mr Shircore is an appointee of Phoenix Asset Management Partners Limited, the investment manager to Phoenix SG Ltd which (at 12 September 2022) held 348,800,000 Ordinary shares, representing 84% of the Company’s issued share capital.

 Description of Roles